About Us | HISTORICAL TIMELINE

 - Dr. Francis dePaolo signs a 20 year lease with the U.S. Government - for right of way regarding the Vortac Omni Tower for aircraft use.

 - Rock Properties forms and incorporates for the purpose of acquiring property from the Francis E. dePaolo estate that is leased by Rock Lodge club.
-As of the year 2000, the current owned property is comprised of 145 acres.
+The current owned property is comprised of 145 acres.